maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

     TAns = 5*(3*x-2)^-5
     Answer test = AlgEquiv

-We use Maxima to differentiate the student's answer.
-We then compare that result, algebraically, to what the question would have had to have been to yield that result.
+See that we are using Maxima to differentiate the student's answer.
+We then compare that result, algebraically, to what the question would have been for the student to respond in the way they have.

 This gives us the test, but what about the outcomes?

 1. On the true branch set the `score=0`
 2. On the true branch set the feedback to `It looks like you have subtracted one off the power of the outer function instead of adding one to the power!`

-Notice here that STACK also adds an "intelligent note to self" in the [answer note](Potential_response_trees.md#Answer_note) field.
+Notice here that STACK also adds an "intelligent note to self" in the [answer note](Potential_response_trees.md#Answer_note) field:

 This is useful for statistical grouping of similar outcomes when the feedback depends on randomly generated questions, and different responses.
 You have something definite to group over.
 This is discussed in [reporting](Reporting.md).